mingodad/clcc/README.md

 main.c is the entering point, it instantiates the Main class in Main.clc.
 To create a compiler project for your platform/IDE, just include all the files in this folder, set main.c as the main file, and precompile all *.clc files to clcsrc.h and clcsrc.c, that are located in the Sources folder also.

+If you are using xCode, set the proper paths in the run script section of the build phases before building.